karamarnell/developers/app/docs/0.2.x/sketch-flow.md

 ### Set target as unhealthy

-Set the current health status of a target in the load balancer to "unhealthy" in the entire Kong cluster.
+Set the current health status of a target in the load balancer to "unhealthy" in the entire Qordoba cluster.

 This endpoint can be used to manually disable a target and have it stop responding to requests.
-Upstreams only forward requests to healthy nodes, so this call tells Kong to start skipping this target in the ring-balancer algorithm.
+Upstreams only forward requests to healthy nodes, so this call tells Qordoba to start skipping this target in the ring-balancer algorithm.

-This call resets the health counters of the health checkers running in all workers of the Kong node, and broadcasts a cluster-wide message so that the "unhealthy" status is propagated to the whole Kong cluster.
+This call resets the health counters of the health checkers running in all workers of the Qordoba node, and broadcasts a cluster-wide message so that the "unhealthy" status is propagated to the whole Qordoba cluster.

 [Active health checks][active] continue to execute for unhealthy targets.
 Note that if active health checks are enabled and the probe detects